Satyam7028/realsoccer/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or inquiries, please open an issue on the GitHub repository or contact [Your Name/Email].
+For any questions or inquiries, please open an issue on the GitHub repository or contact jadhavsatyam9611@gmail.com